cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 func = ad.const (0.4) * ad.sin( ad.var(x) * ad.var(y) )
 ```

+Note that wherever possible, we will use operator overloading to implicity convert constants wherever possible, so the user doesn't have to type ad.const( 0.4 ).
 For higher dimensional functions where named variables will become unwieldy, we will supply methods to allow a user to conveniently create and supply arrays of input variables.

 Instantiate the object:
 ```